 Everyone wanted to know my “secret.”

 By this point, I had figured out the winning business formula through a lot of trial and error.
 I felt bad for all the frustrated creative people writing to me.
-They loved decorating and truly want to help their clients, but didn’t understand how to make a living at it.
+They loved decorating and truly wanted to help their clients but didn’t understand how to make a living from it.

 I’m inspired by their successes every day, and that they’re able to show their own children and grandchildren that it’s possible to build an amazing career around your passion.

 What exactly is home staging and how is it different from decorating or interior redesign?

 Home staging and decorating (or interior redesign as it’s also called) are very similar.
 Both services are concerned with creating a visually appealing home, which is why home stagers are often hired for decorating projects.
 You are either “decorating to sell” or “decorating to live.”

 When home staging or “decorating to sell,” we’re very focused on appealing to potential home buyers.
 It can be as simple as reducing clutter and rearranging what’s already there in new and better ways, right through to bringing in all new furniture and accessories.